 - Benchmarking of copyright laws internationally, as well as rights strategies and practices within the audiovisual archive community.

-d.
-HOW?
-Key activities of the Commission
+2. How?
+The key activities of the Commission

 - Facilitate the debate on the value of digital audiovisual content, with a special focus on impact, outreach via content reuse (at the FIAT/IFTA World Conference, through the organization of seminars and workshops)